mapbender/mapbender-documentation/en/book/quickstart.rst

 http://osm.omniscale.net/proxy/service?

-..
-NOT YET IMPLEMENTED
-  .. tip:: Create a container application and upload every WMS just once to this container application.
-You can transfer the WMS from this container to other aplications.
-When you update the WMS the possible changes will appear in all applications that contain this WMS.
-You easily can copy a WMS from one to another application with the menu entry *Link WMS to application*.

 Add Service to Application
 ================================================================================
 After the successfull upload of a WMS you want to add your WMS to an application.